Softwire/videojs-contrib-dash/README.md

 After cloning the repository run `npm install` in the project's root directory.
 I needed to use npm 18 for this to work.
 Build the app using `npm run build`.

-If video.js as a dependancy in one of your projects and you want to make experimental changes to video.js source code you can point your project to your local copy of this repository.
-Once you have made your changes to videojs-contrib-dash/src/ run `npm run build`.
-Navigate to the root directory of the project using video.js as a dependency and run `npm install <path-to-video.js-root-directory>#<branch-name>`.

-There can be problems in using your local copy as a dependancy.
-If you are having trouble you can create a new repo on your personal GitHub account and push your changes there.
-Make sure to build before you push.

-`git remote add upstream <your-git-repo>`

-`git push upstream <branch-name>`

-Alternatively you can fork this repo directly.
-You can then point your project to the new repo using `npm install <your-github-name>/<your-repo-name>#<branch-name>` from the project's root directory.

 To modify the code, create a branch off the latest version called `main-<new-version-number>`, and make the code changes.
-Then change the version number in `package.json`, build, and commit the change with a message along the lines of `Build version 5.1.2`
+Then change the version number in `package.json`, build, and commit the change.
+Then upload the minified (`dist/videojs-dash.min.js`) code file to s3.
+Inform C5 that the cassie config will need changing to point at this new file.

 ## Getting Started